|Section:||Human Resources Policies|

-- SCOPE OF POLICYThe policy addresses the accrual and use of paid sick leave and applies to all full-time benefited employees.
+- SCOPE OF POLICYThis policy addresses the accrual and use of paid sick leave and applies to all eligible employees.

-- Illness or injury: an illness or injury suffered by an eligible employee that renders him/her unable to work or an illness or injury of a family member that requires the eligible employee to miss work to care for said family member.
+- Illness or injury: (1) an illness or injury suffered by an eligible employee that renders him/her unable to work, or (2) an illness or injury of an immediate family member that requires the eligible employee to miss work to care for said family member.

 - Immediate family member: an eligible employee’s spouse (as defined by law), parent or child.

 - POLICY STATEMENTThis policy addresses the accrual of sick leave for periods of absence related to covered illnesses or injuries sustained by an eligible employee or his/her immediate family member.

 - POLICY STANDARDS AND PROCEDURES

-- Sick Leave for Immediate Family Member’s Injury or Illness.
-Up to six (6) days of earned sick leave may be used in any twelve-month period to provide direct care for an immediate family member unable to provide for him or herself due to illness or injury.
+- Sick Leave for Immediate Family Member’s Injury or Illness: Up to six (6) days of earned sick leave can be used in any twelve-month period to provide direct care for an immediate family member unable to provide for himself or herself due to illness or injury.
 Once the dependent sick leave is exhausted, employees must then use their vacation leave to remain in paid status.
 Such leave time may be designated as and count toward the maximum leave periods allowed by the Family Medical Leave Act Policy and/or the Parental Leave Policy.

-- Routine Appointments.
-Time off for routine appointments with a physician, hospital or other medical professional service for the eligible employee is charged to sick leave provided the eligible employee does not make up the time.
+- Routine Appointments: Time off for routine appointments with a physician, hospital or other medical professional service for the eligible employee is charged to sick leave if the eligible employee does not make up the time.

-- Worker’s Compensation.
-If an illness or injury is occupationally incurred, the eligible employee must notify his/her supervisor immediately.
+- Workers’ Compensation: If an illness or injury is occupationally incurred, the eligible employee must notify his/her supervisor immediately.
 Lost time for an occupational injury or illness is charged to sick leave.
-The eligible employee’s supervisor must submit the “Employer’s Report of Occupational Injury or Disease” form to the Worker’s Comp./Employee Relations office within 24 hours.
+The eligible employee’s supervisor must submit the “First Report of Occupational Injury or Disease” form to the Office of Employee & Labor Relations within 24 hours.

-- Special Circumstances.
-In those cases where an eligible employee’s absences exceed earned sick leave, the Department Chair or Director may recommend to the Chief Human Resources Officer an additional period of sick leave.
+- Special Circumstances: In those cases where an eligible employee’s absences exceed earned sick and vacation leave, the Department Chair or Director may recommend to the Vice President of Human Resources an additional period of sick leave.

-- Incentive.
-An eligible employee who does not use any sick leave for 12 consecutive months will be credited with one additional day of vacation at the end of the calendar year.
+- Incentive: An eligible employee who does not use any sick leave for 12 consecutive months will be credited with one additional day of vacation at the end of the calendar year.